 The Light Colored Chalk Stripe Suit

 The gentleman on the left wears a single breast notched lapel suit with three buttons.
-The light grey worsted wool cloth has white chalk stripes, the shirt is made of pale grey broadcloth and has a white starched collar.
+The light grey worsted wool cloth has white chalk stripes; the shirt is made of pale grey broadcloth and has a starched white collar.
 Around the neck, he wears a yellow wool challis tie with printed burgundy dots.
-Interestingly, the brown cavalier hat matches his brown cap-toe oxfords.
+Interestingly, the cavalier brown hat matches his brown cap-toe oxfords.

 The Plaid Suit

-The trousers are not cut as full and supposedly measure 18 inches around the bottom cuff.
+The trousers are not cut as fully, and supposedly measure 18 inches around the bottom cuff.
 This ensemble is completed by a soft tan shirt, a striped repp tie and suede monk straps.
 On his hat, he wears a fawn colored felt Paddock hat.
 This semi-sports hat was considered to be the ideal town & country hat for all spring occasions.

 The Versatile Houndstooth Suit

-He is wearing a single breasted brown and white houndstooth check Shetland suit.
-Shetland wool was named after its source – the sheep from the Shetland Island which is rather hard wearing and quite durable.
+He is wearing a single-breasted brown and white houndstooth check Shetland suit.
+Shetland wool was named after its source – the sheep from the Shetland Island, which is rather hard wearing and quite durable.
 Shetland fabric usually has a soft touch and a certain nap to it.

 Even today, a brown-beige houndstooth coat or suit are extremely versatile and appropriate for town & country wear.
 As such, it is the ideal garment for someone on a budget.